6.12.18

 Colour samples for pet portrait Quinn.

-Peter and I email back and forth until the two photos that worked as a set were selected.
-Next a quick sketch with the background and sample color palette used within the portrait to be approved by Peter before painting color starts.
+Peter and I emailed back and forth until the two photos that worked as a set were selected.
+Next, a quick sketch with the background and sample color palette used in the portrait will be approved by Peter before the painting begins.

 Drawing of Quiinn's head by Minaz Jantz